Economics

 L11 Econ 497 Research in Economics

 Opportunity to work as part of a research project under faculty supervision.
-Note: This course does not count toward the major or minor in economics.
+Note: this course does not count toward the major or minor in Economics.
 May be repeated for credit.

 Credit variable, maximum 3 units.
 A&S IQ: SSC Art: SSC EN: S